 Climate change has become one of the main drivers of humanitarian needs worldwide.
-In 2023, climate extremes pushed 72 million people into crisis or emergency hunger levels and caused over 20 million new internal displacements.
+In 2024, climate extremes pushed over 96 million people into crisis or emergency hunger levels and caused more than 45 million new internal displacements.

 people affected by climate-related crises in 2023